 Relocation

 Additionally, some individuals resign from their positions in a company because of an impending relocation to another state, city, or country.
-This may make it more difficult for them to commute to work, prompting them to take the daring step of submitting a voluntary termination letter to the employer as he moves.
+This may make it more difficult for them to commute to work, prompting them to submit a voluntary termination letter to the employer as he moves.

 Stuck in a rut

 Certain individuals, particularly those who have held the same post for an extended period, may feel the need for change because their career has likely reached a stalemate.
-This means that there are no opportunities for advancement or role changes, and hence they choose to resign in order to get experience outside of their normal employment.
+This means there are no opportunities for advancement or role changes, so they choose to resign to get experience outside of their normal employment.

 Retirement

-If you plan to retire, you need to work out your finances properly.
+If you plan to retire, you must work out your finances properly.
 Discover: Financial Planning For Retirement: Overview And How It Works

 What is the process involved in Voluntary Resignation?

-Employees who wish to resign from their position are normally asked to give at least two weeks’ notice prior to their last day on the job.
+Employees who wish to resign from their position are typically asked to give at least two weeks’ notice before their last day on the job.
 This is a professional manner to manage resignation: it gives the company time to recruit a replacement employee and the employee time to prepare for the transfer.

 When an employee submits their resignation notice, their supervisor should immediately forward it to human resources, along with the person’s expected end date and reason for departing.

-Once human resources are contacted, the employee can expect to be asked to surrender the corporate property, finalize and submit final cost reports, have their post-termination benefits summarized for them, and scheduled for an exit interview.
+Once human resources are contacted, the employee can expect to be asked to surrender the corporate property, finalize and submit final cost reports, summarize their post-termination benefits, and schedule an exit interview.
 Supervisors may be required to complete a Supervisory Termination Summary, which is then forwarded to human resources.

 What are the Categories of Voluntary Resignation?